Rhamphorhynchus: Early research

-The original species, Pterodactylus münsteri, remained misclassified until a re-evaluation was published by Richard Owen in an 1861 book, in which he renamed it as Rhamphorhynchus münsteri.
+Modern research

 The type specimen of R. muensteri, described by Münster and Goldfuss, was lost during World War II.
 If available, a new specimen, or neotype, is designated as the type specimen if the original is lost or deemed too poorly preserved.
 Peter Wellnhofer declined to designate a neotype in his 1975 review of the genus, because a number of high-quality casts of the original specimen were still available in museum collections.
 These can serve as plastotypes.

 By the 1990s (and following Wellnhofer's consolidation of many previously named species), about five species of Rhamphorhynchus were recognized from the Solnhofen limestone of Germany, with a few others having been named from Africa, Spain, and the UK based on fragmentary remains.
 Most of the Solnhofen species were differentiated based on their relative size, and size-related features, such as the relative length of the skull.

 In 1995, pterosaur researcher Chris Bennett published an extensive review of the currently recognized German species.
 Bennett concluded that all the supposedly distinct German species were actually different year-classes of a single species, R. muensteri, representing distinct age groups, with the smaller species being juveniles and the larger adults.
 Bennett's paper did not cover the British and African species, though he suggested that these should be considered indeterminate members of the family Rhamphorhynchidae and not necessarily species of Rhamphorhynchus itself.
 Despite the reduction of the genus to a single species, the type species remains R. longicaudus.